ppy/osu-wiki/news/2021/2021-05-22-new-featured-artist-yukitani.md

 Short but sweet, we've snagged **5** tracks from **yukitani**'s collection, all ready for mapping from their [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/167)!

-Older generations of osu! players might already be well-versed with **yukitani**'s sound through a nearly 2-million-play beatmap of [*Kurubukko vs yukitani - Minamichita EVOLVED*](https://osu.ppy.sh/beatmapsets/136632) hosted by [Cherry Blossom](https://osu.ppy.sh/users/1156742).
+Older generations of osu! players might already be well-versed with **yukitani**'s sound through a nearly 2-million-play beatmap of [*Kurubukko vs yukitani - Minamichita EVOLVED*](https://osu.ppy.sh/beatmapsets/136632) hosted by ::Cherry Blossom::{ user-id=1156742 }.
 Play the map for yourself or watch us run through it in the video below on 5 different osu! setups:

 <div align="center">
     <video width="95%" controls>